THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 3. The Image of the Child

-IF WE THINK THAT THE CHILD OR ANY HUMAN BEING IS A PROTAGONIST IN THE LEARNING ENTERPRISE, THEN THEY NEED TO BE ACTIVE IN IT.
-EACH TAKES PART IN THE RELATIONSHIPS IN THE LEARNING COMMUNITY AND IN THE CONTEXT
+IF WE THINK THE CHILD OR ANY HUMAN IS A PROTAGONIST IN THE LEARNING ENTERPRISE, THEN THEY NEED TO BE ACTIVE.
+EACH TAKES PART IN THE RELATIONSHIPS IN THE LEARNING COMMUNITY AND THE CONTEXT

-The child is seen as a strong and capable co-constructor of his or her own learning.
+The child is seen as a strong and capable co-constructor of his or her learning.
 Children assign meaning and make sense of the world around them.
-Curious, expressive and motivated, they have a right to be an individual within the group.
-No matter which project you read about or observe, the overriding sense is of children being active.
+Curious, expressive and motivated, they have a right to be individuals within the group.
+No matter which projects you read about or observe, the overriding sense is of children being active.
 They are doing, wondering, thinking and participating.
-But we would also be aware of the presence of the teacher, not as a director, but as a facilitator and provider of resources.
-These resources appeal to the intellect, emotions and senses of children as they interact collaboratively with their peers.
+However, we should also be aware of the teacher's presence, not as a director but as a facilitator and provider of resources.
+These resources appeal to children's intellect, emotions and senses as they interact collaboratively with their peers.
 The resources may be materials, equipment, technology or action.
-The learning is mediated, but in an unobtrusive and intelligent way giving children the freedom to think and do for themselves.
+The learning is mediated but unobtrusively and intelligently, giving children the freedom to think and do things for themselves.

 How does this image of the child link with neuroscience?

-The neural pathways of the brain are the biological captures of thoughts and memories.
+The brain's neural pathways are the biological captures of thoughts and memories.
 The pathways are stimulated by sensations from both within and outside the body.
-By being proactive and using all their faculties the children are directly impacting their neural network.
-Action and involvement lend the experiences a degree of attention and significance which is stronger than passive learning.
+By being proactive and using all their faculties,, the children directly impact their neural network.
+Action and involvement lend the experiences a degree of attention and significance stronger than passive learning.
 Self-generated thoughts and the habit of thought generation build a network for critical and creative thinking.
 This is especially true if the activation is repeated strongly and often enough.
 Networks start to communicate and fire together (Hebb, 1949); (Shore, 2003).
-The vast majority of synapses or neural connections are produced during the early years of life.
+Most synapses or neural connections are produced during the early years of life.
 If they are not used or activated regularly, they are pruned back.
-In situations where children are not encouraged to develop their thinking or independence, or when they are neglected, their neural health can be negatively impacted.
+When children are not encouraged to develop their thinking or independence or whenneglected, their neural health can be negatively impacted.

 3. Participation